 Given the emphasis on the body beautiful (i.e. thin) and all the conflicting ideas about what is good and bad to eat, no wonder there is confusion about what constitutes a good diet.
 Women in their late teens to late twenties seem to be more inclined to favour super-strict diets.
 Fear of fatness is a major concern, and if this diet also keeps them slim, it is really hard to convince these women to change.

 A restrictive diet makes socialising very difficult.
-Not many restaurants cater to gluten-free, dairy-free vegans – mainly because the food is boring.
 When a diet so severely interferes with someone’s life, without VERY good health reasons, it is time to question the real reasons.
 These reasons may be similar to why someone chooses other eating disorders including obesity, anorexia and bulimia.
 There are counsellors who specialise in this area.
 A healthy diet is a varied diet that adds pleasure to your life, rather than restricts it.